If you have tried fasting or a ketogenic diet and felt really horrible, this article may apply to you.

 Short Chain Acyl-CoA Dehydrogenase is an enzyme that converts short-chain fatty acids for use in the Kreb’s cycle, and a deficiency of the enzyme makes it harder for an individual to use certain fatty acids for fuel.

-SCADD is a type of inborn error of metabolism, which are different inherited disorders that affect a person’s ability to metabolize various foods or substances.
-Most of these disorders are inherited as “autosomal recessive” meaning that a person needs to have two recessive alleles to have the disease.
+SCADD is a type of inborn error of metabolism (inherited disorders that affect a person’s ability to metabolize various foods or substances).
+Most of these disorders are inherited in an “autosomal recessive” manner, meaning that a person needs to have two recessive alleles to have the disease.

-ACADS – mutations in the ACADS gene are the cause of short-chain acyl-CoA dehydrogenase deficiency.
+Mutations in the A/CADS gene are the cause of short-chain acyl-CoA dehydrogenase deficiency.
 Those listed below are available in 23andMe data.

 SCAD deficiency – more information and studies